12 Animals That Are Quiet But Fierce: Hidden Dangers Revealed

 Slow Loris

 Go look at a picture of a slow loris then come back.
 It practically looks like a stuffed animal brought to life, and those big eyes just scream innocence to our silly human brains.
-In reality, this is one of the most venomous animals out there.
+In reality, this is one of the most venomous animals out there, often surprising those who mistake it for one of the friendly animals that look cute.

 Usually very calm creatures, slow loris’ have a tendency to be incredibly vicious when provoked and can combine their saliva with their venom to create a deadly cocktail that can put you into anaphylactic shock.